kasi-sj/TrackMe/trackme-web/README.md

 *   Visualizes screen time analytics using Material UI and Next UI components
 *   Allows users to view their screen time statistics in an intuitive dashboard
-*   Integrates with the Activity Tracker backend to fetch and display data
+*   Integrates with the TrackMe backend to fetch and display data
 *   Users can restrict and limit website access as needed.
 This feature allows for better control and management of browsing activities.
 <h2> Live Demo </h2>